OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools.md

 ### Windows Server Core 2019

 :::div{.warning}
-Windows 2019 is currently the `Windows (default)` image.
-Windows 2019 images will be deprecated on 9 January 2024.
-You are advised to test your deployment processes with our Windows 2022 images.
+Windows 2019 images will be removed on 9 January 2024.
 Please refer to [Windows 2019 end-of-life](/docs/infrastructure/workers/dynamic-worker-pools/windows-2019-end-of-life) for further details.
 :::

 Each `Windows Server Core 2019` worker is provisioned with a baseline of tools including (but not limited to):